DTH-BA/Analysis-of-Marketing-campaign-effectiveness-in-May-2025/README.md

 Analysis of Marketing Campaign Effectiveness – May 2025 Project Overview
-  This repository contains the first phase of a project analyzing the effectiveness of marketing campaigns that concluded in May 2025.
-The objective of this phase is to prepare clean, reliable data for further   analysis by identifying and resolving common data quality issues.
+This repository documents Phase 1 of a marketing data analysis project focused on evaluating the performance of campaigns that concluded in May 2025.
+The objective of this phase is to ensure that the dataset is clean, reliable, and ready for analysis by addressing common data quality issues.

-Phase 1 Objectives: Data Cleaning & Preparation Perform data cleaning and error correction using Python (Pandas) Handle missing values, duplicate IDs, and inconsistent date formats Filter campaigns that ended within May 2025
+Phase 1 Objectives: Data Cleaning and Preparation Conduct data cleaning and error handling using Python (Pandas)

+Resolve issues related to missing values, duplicate identifiers, and inconsistent date formats

+Standardize date fields and filter campaigns that ended in May 2025

-  Create basic summary charts for quick insights Document 1–2 preliminary observations to support future analysis
+Generate basic summary charts for quick insights

+Document key observations to support deeper analysis in subsequent phases

-What Comes Next (Planned Phases)
+Next Steps (Planned Phases)
-This is Phase 1 of a larger marketing analytics project.
-Upcoming phases will include:
+This is the initial stage of a comprehensive marketing campaign analysis project.
+The following phases are planned:

-  Exploratory Data Analysis (EDA): Trends, patterns, and distributions Conversion Funnel Analysis: Identifying drop-off points and optimizing performance KPI Visualization: ROAS, CPL, CTR, and region-based performance dashboards Insight Report: Final business recommendations based on campaign effectiveness
+Exploratory Data Analysis (EDA) to uncover trends and patterns

+Conversion funnel analysis to identify drop-off points and optimize user flow

+KPI reporting and dashboard creation (e.g., ROAS, CPL, regional performance)

+Full campaign performance evaluation and business recommendations